DecibelInsight/decibel-sdk-ios-core/README.md

 ```
 ### Initialization

-To initialize DecibelSDK in your app, you must call the initialise method in didFinishLaunchingWithOptions method of your application class.
+To initialize DecibelSDK in your app, you must call the initialize method in didFinishLaunchingWithOptions method of your application class.

 ```Swift
 import DecibelCore